dfinity/portal/docs/references/ic-interface-spec.md

 - `num_block_failures_total` (`nat64`): the number of failed block proposals by this node.

+### IC method `subnet_info` {#ic-subnet-info}

+This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

+Given a subnet ID as input, this method returns a record `subnet_info` containing metadata about that subnet.

+Currently, the only field returned is the `replica_version` (`text`) of the targeted subnet.

 ### IC method `take_canister_snapshot` {#ic-take_canister_snapshot}

 This method can be called by canisters as well as by external users via ingress messages.